Mobile Advertising Dictionary

 (n.) a platform that allows publishers to strategically sell remnant and unsold inventory by using multiple ad networks.

 (n.) acronym for "Multimedia Messaging Service".
-A text message with multimedia content, which can include videos, pictures, text pages, and ringtones.
+An MMS is a text message with multimedia content, which can include videos, pictures, multiple text pages, and ringtones.
+Because MMS supports the use of images and rudimentary formatting, it can be used effectively as an advertising channel.
+Learn more about MMS in advertising.

 (n.) acronym for "Mobile Network Operator".
 Commonly referred to as an "operator" within the telecommunications industry.
 Also: wireless service provider, wireless carrier, cellular company, or mobile network carrier.